medialab/minet/docs/cli.md

 To search the full archive of public tweets, use --academic if you have academic research access.

 positional arguments:
-  query                                      Search query or name of the column containing queries to run in given CSV file. file                                       Optional CSV file containing the queries to be run.
+  column                                     Name of the CSV column containing queries or a single query. file                                       CSV file containing the queries.

 optional arguments:
   -h, --help                                 show this help message and exit --rcfile RCFILE                            Custom path to a minet configuration file.
+  --since-id SINCE_ID                        Will return tweets with ids that are greater than the specified id.
+Takes precedence over --start-time.
+  --until-id UNTIL_ID                        Will return tweets that are older than the tweet with the specified id.
+  --start-time START_TIME                    The oldest UTC stamp from which the tweets will be provided.
+The date should have the format : YYYY-MM-DDTHH:mm:ssZ
+  --end-time END_TIME                        The UTC stamp to which the tweets will be provided.
+The date should have the format : YYYY-MM-DDTHH:mm:ssZ
+  --academic                                 Flag to add if you want to use your academic research access (in order to search the complete history of public tweets).
+  --sort-order {recency,relevancy}           How to sort retrieved tweets.
+Defaults to "recency".
   --api-key API_KEY                          Twitter API key.
 Can also be configured in a .minetrc file as "twitter.api_key" or read from the MINET_TWITTER_API_KEY env variable.
   --api-secret-key API_SECRET_KEY            Twitter API secret key.
 Can also be configured in a .minetrc file as "twitter.api_secret_key" or read from the MINET_TWITTER_API_SECRET_KEY env variable.
   --access-token ACCESS_TOKEN                Twitter API access token.
 Can also be configured in a .minetrc file as "twitter.access_token" or read from the MINET_TWITTER_ACCESS_TOKEN env variable.
   --access-token-secret ACCESS_TOKEN_SECRET  Twitter API access token secret.
 Can also be configured in a .minetrc file as "twitter.access_token_secret" or read from the MINET_TWITTER_ACCESS_TOKEN_SECRET env variable.
+  -s SELECT, --select SELECT                 Columns of input CSV file to include in the output (separated by `,`).
+  --total TOTAL                              Total number of items to process.
+Necessary if you want to display a finite progress indicator.
   -o OUTPUT, --output OUTPUT                 Path to the output file.
 By default, the results will be printed to stdout.
-  -s SELECT, --select SELECT                 Columns of input CSV file to include in the output (separated by `,`).
-  --total TOTAL                              Total number of queries.
-Necessary if you want to display a finite progress indicator.
-  --since-id SINCE_ID                        Will return tweets with ids that are greater than the specified id.
-Takes precedence over --start-time.
-  --until-id UNTIL_ID                        Will return tweets that are older than the tweet with the specified id.
-  --start-time START_TIME                    The oldest UTC stamp from which the tweets will be provided.
-The date should have the format : YYYY-MM-DDTHH:mm:ssZ
-  --end-time END_TIME                        The UTC stamp to which the tweets will be provided.
-The date should have the format : YYYY-MM-DDTHH:mm:ssZ
-  --academic                                 Flag to add if you want to use your academic research access (in order to search the complete history of public tweets).
-  --sort-order {recency,relevancy}           How to sort retrieved tweets.
-Defaults to "recency".

 examples: